Bio & Statement

 Bio

-Erin Elizabeth Ross is a Canadian painter most known for her exploration of the prairie landscape.
-Her work references the tradition of landscape painting, but is distinct and firmly rooted in the contemporary.
+Erin Elizabeth Ross is a Canadian painter working and living in Vancouver BC.
+She is most recognized for her landscape work, which references the tradition of landscape in a distinct and contemporary way.
 While landscape is the genre that’s defined her career, Ross has three distinct bodies of work; landscape, fire and floral.
 Her dynamic use of color and light, and her capacity to capture the natural world tethers all three genres.

 Ross is interested in intersections between beauty and discomfort, memory and reality, nostalgia, familiarity and perception.
 Her work is informed by the natural world, an interest in design and a passion for color.
-She recently relocated her main studio to Vancouver BC, while also maintaining her studio roots in her home province of Alberta.
+She works in BC while maintaining her studio roots in her home province of Alberta.

 She holds a BFA from the University of Alberta, and studied Visual Communication and Design at Medicine Hat College.
 Her work has been represented in commercial galleries since 2008, and sits in multiple private and public collections.
 Along with her commercial representation, Erin has had work in shows at the Art Gallery of Alberta, Latitude 53 contemporary Art Gallery, Harcourt house, the Art Gallery of St. Albert, and created an 8 panel public art piece for the city of Edmontons Public Art Collection.